gvkhna/docker-mullvadvpn/README.md

 Disable username/password authentication by setting `MICROSOCKS_AUTH_NONE=true`

+## Tinyproxy (HTTP Proxy)

+Optionally enable a HTTP Proxy with the environment variable `TINYPROXY_ENABLE=true`

+You can edit the config by mounting a volume with a `tinyproxy.conf` file to `/etc/tinyproxy/`

+By default the the proxy port is `8888` and the proxy url would be `http://HOSTNAME:8888`

-**Make sure to specifiy the port in your VPN_INPUT_PORTS otherwise your socks proxy will not be reachable**
+**Make sure to specifiy the port in your VPN_INPUT_PORTS otherwise your proxy will not be reachable**

 ```sh
 VPN_INPUT_PORTS=9118